 We provide a fun stimulating environment where both play and learning are part of each child’s everyday experience and enjoyment.
 A provide a wide selection of indoor and outdoor equipment and resources to enabling the children to learn and develop skills in a creative and exciting atmosphere.

 We recognise parents as the first and most important educators of children.
 Staff members work with parents in providing care and education for their children.
-Children’s Learning Journey on learning books can be accessed online 24/7 to see what your child has been learning.
+Children’s Learning Journey on Blossom app can be accessed online 24/7 to see what your child has been learning.

 We cover the three Prime Areas of Learning and the Four Specific Areas, more details on the Early Years Foundation Stage can be found in each group page.